External Pacemakers Market Size and Share

 By Modality: Single-Chamber Dominance Faces Dual-Chamber Innovation

-Single-chamber devices represented 44.30% of 2024 revenue, translating to about USD 830 million of the external cardiac pacemaker market size.
-Rapid deployment and adequate ventricular support keep the modality attractive during acute bradyarrhythmias.
-Dual-chamber solutions, however, are on a 5.16% CAGR path as data show AV synchrony lifts cardiac output by up to 20% sciencedirect.com.
-Abbott’s wireless AVEIR system sustains >90% synchrony during varied activities.
+Single-chamber devices accounted for 44.30% of 2024 revenue, about USD 830 million, reflecting their rapid deployment and adequate ventricular support in acute bradyarrhythmias, while dual-chamber solutions are projected to grow at a 5.16% CAGR as AV synchrony can raise cardiac output by up to 20%.
+Abbott's wireless AVEIR system sustains >90% synchrony during varied activities.

 Ultra-high-frequency ECG mapping tools allow bedside optimization in under two minutes, encouraging broader uptake, especially where patients may need support for weeks.
 As pricing narrows, dual-chamber offerings are expected to erode the single-chamber lead, reshaping competitive hierarchies within the external cardiac pacemaker market.